 On the other side of the island, snorkeling is just as amazing.
 Check out Richardson Ocean Park for kid friendly snorkeling right off the beach.
 Or head down to Kapoho Tide Pools for a unique and fantastic experience, with what many call the best snorkeling on the island.

-Pay locals for a hair raising ride down to Papakōlea Beach, a beautiful stretch of olive-green sand beach.
-Or hike the several hot dusty miles down through open crevices made by 4×4’s making their way to this hidden gem.
+One of the most beautiful parts of the Big Island is the variety of beaches.
+Visitors must put a beach visit on their top things to do on the Big Island of Hawaii.
+One of our favorites is the beautiful stretch of olive-green sand at Papakōlea Beach.
+Pay locals for a hair raising ride down or hike the several hot dusty miles down through open crevices made by 4×4’s making their way to this hidden gem.
 Cool off by splashing around in the this cove with gorgeous waves and beautiful vistas.

 Haven’t met a sea turtle yet?
 Venture to Punaluu Black Sand Beach where there are always turtles resting on the sand or swimming in the waters.
 The contrast of black sand, blue water and palm trees is a site to behold at one of the island’s several black sand beaches.